Innovative Printing Solutions

-Packaging offers much more than just protection.
-Ultimately, it becomes part of the product itself reflecting the image and quality of the brand.
+Custom packaging design offers much more than just protection.
+Ultimately, the packaging becomes part of the product itself reflecting the image and quality of the brand.
 That’s why it’s so important to get it right.
 We understand this well and pay special attention to this aspect at Staeger Clear Packaging.

-Our on-site specialist Design Team can meet the most demanding briefs with concept samples provided within 48 hours.
+Our specialist design team can meet the most demanding briefs with concept samples provided within 48 hours.
 You can rely on us to get your digitally printed designs just right.

 Our most popular form of packaging print technique is Litho Printing (which utilises low-migration inks making it suitable for direct food contact).
 It is also the preferred method of printing as it produces lower emissions and wastage than digital printing.

 But that’s not all.
 We also provide other types of digital printing including Silk Screen Printing, Hot Foil Blocking and the new Scodix© print enhancement.
 So there’s something to suit everyone’s needs and tastes.

 View some examples of our designs on our solutions page.

 - Litho Printing – also known as offset printing – This is where the design is transferred successively from a sequence of multiple rubber rollers onto the packaging.
 It produces the highest quality finish and is perfect for bulk printing.

 - Screen printing – This technique uses mesh and mesh blockers to create a customised design, working on the same basis as a stencil.
 This technique is best used if you want to achieve highly saturated and vibrant colours on your finished product.

 - Lacquer – matt or glossy finishes to choose from.

 - Pearlescent finish – Very similar to a metallic effect but most often used in conjunction with non-metallic colours.
 It can be achieved by using either water, solvent or UV-pigment based ink.